RandolphAugustus/baseflow-miniapp/README.md

 - Update this README when setup steps, scripts, or project behavior become clearer.
 - Document any required environment variables in a dedicated section before they are needed.
 - Avoid committing local build output, dependency folders, or machine-specific files.
+- Use consistent formatting for code, configuration, and documentation changes.

+## Suggested Project Documentation

+As the project evolves, consider adding the following details:

+- Project purpose and target users.